Green Rings & Things : Our Efforts to Help the Environment

 Ways we reduce, reuse, recycle and work to benefit the planet:

-Sponsor recycling at community events like the annual Spokane arts & crafts fair, Artfest.
+- Sponsor recycling at community events like the annual Spokane arts & crafts fair, Artfest.
 The program includes providing recycling receptacles for both patrons and sellers, culling recyclables that get put in the trash, sorting all collected recyclables and overseeing pick-up by a local recycling processor.
 This process doesn't just reduce what goes in the landfill; it also saves event sponsors a lot of money in dumping fees.
+In recent years, we've also enlisted aid from the Spokane-area Master Composters and Recyclers, to help divert compostable food waste into Clean Green compostables at ArtFest.

 What You Can Do to be Green

 Businesses often claim that implementing environmentally friendly practices will hurt the bottom line, but Rings & Things has been disproving this claim for years!
-Co-owner Russ even takes used coffee grounds and food scraps from the breakroom to use in his composting pile at home.
+We've diverted uncountable pounds of recyclables and re-usable items from the waste stream, saving money and resources, for nearly 50 years.
+Founder Russ even took coffee grounds and food scraps from the breakroom to use in his composting pile at home, and daughter (now President of Rings & Things) has continued in his foodsteps, er, footsteps.